Homebound (2025 film)

-Homebound is a 2025 Indian Hindi-language drama film written and directed by Neeraj Ghaywan, based on a New York Times article by Basharat Peer from 2020.
-Produced by Dharma Productions, the film stars Ishaan Khatter, Vishal Jethwa and Janhvi Kapoor, it follows two childhood friends, who attempt to pass the national police exam.
+Homebound is a 2025 Indian Hindi-language drama film directed by Neeraj Ghaywan, co-written by Ghaywan and Sumit Roy, based on a New York Times article by Basharat Peer from 2020.
+It explores the life of childhood friends Shoaib (Ishaan Khatter) and Chandan (Vishal Jethwa) while they attempt to pass the Indian Police Service exam.
+It also stars Janhvi Kapoor, Harshika Parmar, Shalini Vatsa and Chandan K Anand.

-The film had its world premiere in the Un Certain Regard section of the 2025 Cannes Film Festival on 21 May.
-It reportedly received a nine–minute standing ovation following the screening.
-The film was selected as the Indian entry for the Best International Feature Film for the 98th Academy Awards.
+The film had its world premiere in the Un Certain Regard section of the 2025 Cannes Film Festival on 21 May, where it reportedly received a 9-minute standing ovation.
+It was theatrically released in India on 26 September to critical acclaim.
+The movie turned out to be a massive box-office disaster, making less than ₹5 crore, compiled on a budget of over ₹25 crore, despite highly positive critical reviews.

-It was released theatrically on 26 September 2025 to critical acclaim with critics praising Ghaywan’s direction, the themes, performances, the writing and the editing.
+It was selected as the Indian submission for Best International Feature Film at the 98th Academy Awards, making into the December shortlist, but it was not nominated.

 Plot

-Two childhood friends from a small village in North India dream of becoming police officers, hoping the job will bring them the respect they never had.
-However, as they come closer to their goal, pressure and struggles create problems in their friendship.
+Shoaib (a Indian Muslim) and Chandan (a dalit) are childhood friends from a small village in North India who dream of becoming police officers, hoping that the job will bring them the respect they never had.
+However, as they come closer to their goal, pressure and struggles causes friction in their friendship.
+Encouraged by Sudha, Chandan finds himself enrolled at college.
+While Shoaib struggles to support his family, following his father knee injury.

 Production

 The film's original story was inspired by The New York Times 2020 essay Taking Amrit Home (now retitled A Friendship, a Pandemic and a Death Beside the Highway) by Kashmiri journalist Basharat Peer.
 It recounts the story of two young migrant workers in Surat, who were caught in the COVID-19 lockdown in March 2020.

 During the pandemic, the story caught the eye of director Neeraj Ghaywan, after it was recommended by producer Somen Mishra at Dharma Productions.
-This is Ghaywan's second feature after debuting with Masaan (2015), which received widespread acclaim.
+This is Ghaywan's second feature after his debut, Masaan (2015), which received widespread acclaim.
 Subsequently, Dharma Productions bought the rights from The New York Times and script development started, wherein the backstories of both protagonists were fictionalised, while keeping the essence of the original.
 French producer Mélita Toscan du Plantier brought in Martin Scorsese on board as executive producer.
 Scorsese also helped Ghaywan in crafting the screenplay and later during the editing process, watching three different cuts of the film.
 The film was shot in 2024 mainly in and around Bhopal in Madhya Pradesh state.

+Produced by Dharma Productions, Martin Scorsese serves an executive producer.